-During the six months ended June 30, 2022 and 2021, the Company recorded a provision for income taxes of \$5.7 and \$2.7 million, respectively.

-The increases were a result of the Company's higher gross profits and reflect the expected burden of the permanent tax differences imposed on the Company by IRC §280E.
+During the three months ended December 31, 2022, the Company recorded a benefit for income taxes of \$15.5 million compared to a benefit for income taxes of \$6.3 million for the three months ended December 31, 2021.
+The increase was a result of the Company's higher gross profits and reflect the expected burden of the permanent tax differences imposed on the Company by IRC \$280E.